Efficient and fail-safe quantum algorithm for the transport equation: Abstract

 \section{Abstract}

-In this paper we present a scalable algorithm for solving the collisionless Boltzmann equation in two and three spatial dimensions for variable grid sizes and discrete velocities on a fault-tolerant universal quantum computer.
-As a proof of concept of our collisionless quantum Boltzmann method (CQBM), we describe a full-circuit start-to-end implementation in Qiskit and present numerical results for 2D flows.
+In this paper we present a scalable algorithm for fault-tolerant quantum computers for solving the transport equation in two and three spatial dimensions for variable grid sizes and discrete velocities, where the object walls are aligned with the Cartesian grid, the relative difference of velocities in each dimension is bounded by 1 and the total simulated time is dependent on the discrete velocities chosen.
+We provide detailed descriptions and complexity analyses of all steps of our quantum transport method (QTM) and present numerical results for 2D flows generated in Qiskit as a proof of concept.

-Our CQBM is based on a novel streaming approach which leads to a reduction in the amount of CNOT gates required in comparison to state-of-the-art quantum streaming methods.
+Our QTM is based on a novel streaming approach which leads to a reduction in the amount of CNOT gates required in comparison to state-of-the-art quantum streaming methods.

 As a second highlight of this paper we present a novel object encoding method, that reduces the complexity of the amount of CNOT gates required to encode walls, which now becomes independent of the size of the wall.
 Finally we present a novel quantum encoding of the particles' discrete velocities that enables a linear speed-up in the costs of reflecting the velocity of a particle, which now becomes independent of the amount of velocities encoded.